shintzehan/shintzehan/README.md

 ## Electrical and Computer Engineering

-I obtained dual degree in EECS, plan to purse online graduate experience on swe
+I obtained dual degree in EECS

 ### Feel free to contact with me via <shintzehan@gmail.com>